Developing Healthy Adolescent Dating Relationships

 Research indicates that dating violence is experienced by many adolescents, that it begins early in dating relationships, and that it is associated with many negative outcomes that can last into adulthood.
 Therefore, there is a need for effective education and programming focused on helping adolescents learn to develop healthy dating relationships.
 This literature review includes information about the prevalence of adolescent dating violence, the long-term effects associated with adolescent dating violence, the importance of focusing on developing healthy dating relationships, and considerations for related programming.

-This poster states that women living with HIV can have healthy pregnancies and healthy babies.SKU: 7-019
+This poster shares the message that with appropriate treatment and prenatal care, women living with HIV can have healthy pregnancies and healthy babies.SKU: 7-019